-Analyze the aggression of Germany, Italy, and Japan in the 1930s and the lack of response by the League of Nations and Western democracies.
+Analyze the aggression of Germany, Italy, and Japan in the 1930s and early 1940s and the lack of response by the League of Nations and Western democracies.

-Clarification Statement: Teachers could use the following examples to address this standard:

 Italy’s invasion of Ethiopia (1935)

 the Spanish Civil War (1936-39)

-the Japanese invasion of China (1931), the Manchukuo State and the Nanjing Massacre (1937)
+the Japanese invasion of China (1931), the Manchukuo State and the Nanjing Massacre (1937), and the Japanese invasion of the Philippines (1941-42)

 Germany’s militarization of the Rhineland, annexation of Austria, and aggression against Czechoslovakia, the Nazi-Soviet Pact of 1939, the German attack on Poland, and the changing responses of Great Britain and the United States to Hitler’s strategies

-Suggested Primary Sources in Appendix F: Selections from Adolf Hitler, Mein Kampf (1925); Leni Riefenstahl, Triumph of the Will film(1935); Neville Chamberlain, ”Peace in Our Time” speech to Parliament(1938), Winston Churchill, ”Disaster of the First Magnitude” speech to Parliament (1938), Franklin Roosevelt, First typed draft of the war address: the “Day of Infamy” speech delivered on radio (1941)

-Summarize the key battles of World War II and analyze the effects of these battles on the outcome of the war and the countries involved.
+Analyze the effects of one of the battles of World War II on the outcome of the war and the countries involved:

+1940: the Battles of Britain and Dunkirk;

+1941: the attack on Pearl Harbor

+1942: the Battles of Midway and, Corregidor

+1943: Stalingrad and the Allied invasion of Italy

-Clarification Statement: Teachers could use the following battles to address this standard: the Battle of Britain, Pearl Harbor, Dunkirk, the Battle of Berlin, the Bataan Death March, Midway, Stalingrad, D-Day , the Battle of the Bulge, Iwo Jima, or Okinawa.
+1944-1945: the invasion of Normandy, D-Day , the Battle of the Bulge, Battle of Berlin, Battle of Bataan and the subsequent Bataan Death March, the Battles of Iwo Jima , Okinawa, Manila and Corregidor

-Identify the goals, leadership, strategies, and post-war plans of the Allied leaders (i.e., Winston Churchill, Franklin D. Roosevelt, Joseph Stalin) and how this alliance affected the outcome of the war.
+Identify the goals, leadership, strategies, and post-war plans of the Allied leaders (i.e., Winston Churchill, Franklin D. Roosevelt, Joseph Stalin) and how wartime diplomacy affected the outcome of the war and the emergence of the Cold War.

-Clarification Statement: Teachers could use this standard to frame the issues of dropping atomic bombs on Japan, the decision to execute the Normandy invasion, and the proceedings of the Yalta, Potsdam, and Tehran Conferences.

-Suggested Primary Sources in Appendix F: Winston Churchill, “The Iron Curtain” speech (1946); Joseph Stalin, Response to “The Iron Curtain’ speech (1946)

-Describe the background, course, and consequences of the Holocaust, including its roots in the long tradition of Christian anti-Semitism, 19th century ideas about race and nation, and Nazi dehumanization and planned extermination of the Jews.
+Describe the Holocaust, including its roots in Christian anti-Semitism, 19th century ideas about race and nation, and the Nazi dehumanization and planned extermination of the Jews and persecution of LGBT and Gypsy/Roma people.

+Analyze the decision of the United States to drop atomic bombs on Hiroshima and Nagasaki in order to bring the war with Japan to a swift conclusion and its impact on relations with the Soviet Union.

+Evaluate the global political, economic, and social consequences of World War II.

+the physical and economic destruction through the bombing of population centers

+enormous disruption of societies and the deaths of millions of soldiers, civilians, colonial subjects, political opponents, and ethnic minorities

+support in Europe for political reform and decolonization

+the emergence of the U.S. and the Soviet Union as the world’s two superpowers

+the nuclear arms race between the U.S and the Soviet Union

+the establishment of the United Nations in 1945, the promulgation of the Universal Declaration of Human Rights, the adoption of the Nuremberg Principles to guide the Nuremberg Tribunal of 1945 and the expansion of the Geneva Conventions in 1949

-Suggested Primary Sources in Appendix F: Henryk Ross, Photographs of the Lodz Ghetto (1939-45); Holocaust Survivor Stories (20th century)
+Suggested Primary Sources for Topic 4 in Appendix E

-Evaluate the political, economic, and social consequences of World War II globally, including the physical and economic destruction, the enormous loss of life, including millions of civilians through the bombing of population centers and the slaughter of political opponents and ethnic minorities, support in Europe for political reform and decolonization, the emergence of the U.S. and the Soviet Union as the world’s two superpowers, the establishment of the United Nations in 1945 and the Universal Declaration of Human Rights.

-Suggested Primary Source in Appendix F: The Universal Declaration of Human Rights
+World War I posters (1914-1920)